ApanLoon/SWRPG/README.md

   * Content with "widgets"
 * Grid widget - A grid of slots
   * Grid slot
-  * DragTarget - With list of acceeptable types
+  * DragTarget - With list of acceptable types
   * Draggable - With list of types
 * ActionBar - Small window with no title bar and a GridWidget
   * Lockable - if locked, drag and drop actions are not triggered